MithrilJS/mithril.js/ospec/README.md

 ### String result.context

-A `>`-separated string showing the structure of the test specification.
+In case of failure, a `>`-separated string showing the structure of the test specification.
 In the below example, `result.context` would be `testing > rocks`.

 ```javascript